raspberrypilearning/club-mentoring/en/step_1.md

 --- /task ---
 ## Who is involved in a Code Club
 Within a club there are usually the young people attending (creators), those volunteering their time to support the club, and in community-based settings parents and guardians of younger creators.

+The number of mentors needed depends on the venue size and how many creators attend the sessions.
+We recommend a ratio of at least one adult to every ten young people, unless you are a teacher or have teachers helping at your club.

 --- collapse ---